ykrasnikov/US-Traffic-Accidents/Analysis/Readme.md

 ### Observations:
 The next analysis done with this data (from Texas) was to prove if Fridays are the day of the week when most traffic delays occur.
-Our intuition and common sensense suggests that on Fridays people are getting paid, want to go back home fast or have some alcohol to celebrate, hence there are more chances for accidents and traffic delays.
+Our intuition and common sense suggests that on Fridays people are getting paid, want to go back home fast or have some alcohol to celebrate, hence there are more chances for accidents and traffic delays.
 However, the analysis of the data shows that Friday is not very different in the number of traffic slow-downs due to accidents than other days of the standard work week.
 However, on weekends (Saturday and Sunday) slow-downs due to accidents are less frequent.
 One interpretation is that less people are driving and hence traffic is smoother on weekends.
 Curiously, on Mondays traffic slow-downs due to accidents is lower than any other day of the work week and perhaps this is due to higher degree of awareness and less fatigue at the start of the work week.
 ___________________________
 <img src="output/OO_TX_accidents_dayofweekre-scaled_barplot.png" align="center" width="600"/>